 You are not authentic bushcraft practitioner!

 Historical re-anctment is not a focus.
-Very few people actually want to lead a 18th or 19th century lifestyles.
+Very few people actually want to lead a 18th or 19th century lifestyle.

-Many followers defer to Nessmuk’s and Kephart’s works, but if one reads the texts closely, these men spends a pretty penny on the latest and lightest gears possible of their time period.
+Many followers defer to Nessmuk’s and Kephart’s works, but if one reads the texts closely, these men spent a pretty penny on the latest and lightest gears possible of their time periods.
 These people snapped up down-filled sleeping bags and insulated jackets as soon they became available.

 Is it unreasonable to assume that these men today would adopt today’s technology?
-Townsend Whelen and Bradford Angier, who are experienced men of the woods and survival skills, are not adverse to using immigrated fabric, plastic or nylon instead of cotton or wool.
+Townsend Whelen and Bradford Angier, who are experienced men of the woods and survival skills, are not adverse to using impregnated fabric, plastic or nylon instead of cotton or wool.
 Why are these men worshiped like Nessmuk and Kephart, but not today’s superstars?

-Even today, Canadian, Russian and Alaskan trappers as well as many aboriginal and ethnic groups are quick to pick up the latest gears if it suit them.
+Even today, Canadian, Russian and Alaskan trappers as well as many aboriginal and ethnic groups are quick to pick up the latest gears if it suits them.
 They still practice bushcraft daily, but they are not foolish enough to ignore valuable time-saving devices such as chainsaws and snowmobiles.
 Using a fire under a silnylon or cuben fiber tarp can be done safely, and it is regularly done by backcountry hunters every autumn; and by many winter-trekkers.

 So, instead of focusing on the gears or materials, should we instead be focusing on the knowledge and skills acquired over the years and practicing them on a regular basis?
 Bushcraft is knowledge, not some piece in a kit.